We are Here to Help.

 Get More Info

 For more information about the Mercy College Libraries, check out the expandable links below:

 Can I drop in to ask a reference question?

 Yes, librarians are meeting with patrons at the reference desk.
 We also encourage you to use our virtual reference services that include - Live Chat, E-mail (RefQ), Zoom, and Phone.

 For help locating the reference desk, inquire at the circulation desk.

 What technology equipment will I be able to borrow?

 Laptops will be loaned for the entire day and are due back one hour before the library closes.
 Borrowing of headphones will be suspended.

-Will library faculty offer group tours and information literacy sessions fall 2022?
+Will library faculty offer group tours and information literacy sessions spring 2023?